 Inspire a sense of adventure with a mini climbing wall.
 Attach a couple of sheets of plywood to the wall, add a few climbing holds and paint a simple mountain range at the bottom.
 Add a heap of cushions at the base for a softer landing.

-Open storage is a great way to keep a playroom looking neat, while allowing your kids to find exactly the toy they are looking for, without shouting for your help every five minutes.
+Open storage is a great way to keep a bedroom looking neat, while allowing your kids to find exactly the toy they are looking for, without shouting for your help every five minutes.
 Go for simple shelving, box shelves and deep floor-boxes to keep clutter at bay.
 Peg rails are also very handy when it comes to keeping gym backs, musical instruments, bows and swords of the floor.

 Just because homework can be a little dull sometimes, doesn't mean that your desk or lamp should be.
 Instead of settling for a dull generic tabletop desk lamp, why not choose something a bit more fun?
 The height is adjustable for use over desks or in reading corners, plus it makes a great feature.